 Management of human resources

-Figure 14 shows that the average full-time equivalent (FTE) staffing level for 2015–16 was 158, seven more than for 2014–15, chiefly reflecting the continued high levels of committee activity described in this report.
+Figure 15 shows that the average full-time equivalent (FTE) staffing level for 2017–18 was 161, an increase from 158 as reported in 2016–17, chiefly reflecting the continued high levels of committee and legislative activity described in this report.

 Further staffing statistics are provided in Appendix 2.

-The remuneration of the Clerk of the Senate, who is the holder of a statutory office, is set by the President of the Senate after consultation with the Remuneration Tribunal.
+The remuneration of the Clerk of the Senate, who is the holder of a statutory office, is determined by the President of the Senate after consultation with the Remuneration Tribunal.

-The department's five Senior Executive Service (SES) employees are covered by a collective determination made under subsection 24(1) of the Parliamentary Service Act 1999.
+The department’s five Senior Executive Service (SES) employees are covered by a determinations made under subsection 24(1) of the Parliamentary Service Act.

-The department's one hundred and sixty one non-SES employees are covered by the Department of the Senate Enterprise Agreement 2012 – 2015.
-One employee had an Individual Flexibility Arrangement with the Clerk in accordance with clause 9 of the enterprise agreement.
-Negotiations for a replacement enterprise agreement have commenced.
+The department’s one hundred and fifty nine non-SES employees are covered by the Department of the Senate Enterprise Agreement 2017 – 2020.
+One employee had an Individual Flexibility Arrangement with the Clerk in accordance with clause 7 of the enterprise agreement.

-In addition to salary, staff are entitled to a range of benefits including leave entitlements, study assistance, a Health and Wellbeing Subsidy, salary packaging, guaranteed minimum superannuation payments and a range of allowances.
+In addition to salary, certain staff are entitled to a range of entitlements including leave, study assistance, a Health and Wellbeing Subsidy, salary packaging, guaranteed minimum superannuation payments and other allowances.
 Employees can also use other services offered at Parliament House including the sporting facilities and the Parliamentary Library.
-The department's employment arrangements do not provide for performance pay.
+The department’s employment arrangements do not provide for performance pay.

 Work health and safety